 Well you’re in luck, because we’ve been working for months on this Ultimate Guide to Organic Vegetable Gardening for Beginners.
 This series of posts will cover the planning, the planting, the soil, the pests, the varieties, the harvesting, the storage—it’s all here.
 There is a ton of information in these posts, but by the end of it, your green thumb will be ready to grow delicious, nutritious, organic produce for yourself and your family.
-We’ve broken the gardening process down into five major steps, each with a separate article.
+We’ve broken the gardening process down into six major steps, each with a separate article.

 Let’s dive right into the planning process!

 Why Start an Organic Vegetable Garden

 Chances are, if you’re here reading this post, you’ve already been bitten by the gardening bug, but if you need a little more convincing, here are my favorite reasons to grow:

 Savings: Once you get past the initial setup costs, you can get healthy, organic vegetables for a fraction of the cost of what you pay at the grocery store or farmers’ market.
 This is true even if you choose to just put in an herb garden!

 Taste: You know how farmers’ market veggies taste far superior to the ones from the grocery store?
 Well guess what— they taste even BETTER when they’re picked out of your own garden right before you eat.